-- 4. Choose three of the sentences you composed for assignment #3, and indicate the subject and predicate of each sentence.
+- 4. Indicate the subject and predicate of each sentence below.
 Using colored pencils, underline or shade the subject in blue and the predicate in red.
-Remember, the subject includes the noun and all the words related to the noun, and the predicate includes the verb and all the words related to the verb. - 5.
+Remember, the subject includes the noun and all the words related to the noun, and the predicate includes the verb and all the words related to the verb. - a.
+Most people smile when they see puppies and kittens. - b.
+My family, cousins, aunts and uncles, and grandparents make pizza every Friday night and eat dinner together. - c.
+Crossword puzzles build brain power and increase one's vocabulary. - 5.
 Write one sentence with a compound predicate and one with a compound subject.